Siragarapalli-Sailesh-0808/exam-hall-seating-arrangement/README.md

 Bash

-git clone [Your Repository URL Here]
-Place the Project Folder:

 Copy the entire project folder (Exam-Hall-Seating-Arrangement-main or similar) into your web server's root directory (e.g., htdocs for XAMPP, www for WAMP).

 Database Setup: